-Before you can get started, you'll need to know the tax rate the business in question is paying.
-You should be able to find that information in its most recent 10-K annual report.
-You can obtain a public company’s 10-K annual report for free from the U.S. Securities and Exchange Commission’s online EDGAR database.
+If calculating for a publicly traded company, you should be able to find income statements in a company’s most recent 10-K annual report.
+You can find a public company’s 10-K annual report for free from the U.S. Securities and Exchange Commission’s online EDGAR database.
 You can also get this information from the investor relations page of a company’s website.

-For example, assume a company’s tax rate is 35 percent.
-Find the income statement in the company’s annual report and identify the amount of its net income, listed at the bottom of the statement.
+Imagine that you are calculating pre-tax profits for a hypothetical company called ACME.
+For this example, assume ACME’s tax rate is 35 percent.
+Find the income statement in the company’s annual report and identify the amount of its net income listed at the bottom of the statement.
 In this example, assume the company’s net income is $1 million.

-Plug the company’s net income and tax rate into the following formula: net income = (1 - tax rate) x pretax profit.
-In this example, you would get $1 million = (1 - 0.35) x pretax profit.
+Plug the company’s net income and tax rate into the following formula: net income = (1 - tax rate) x pre-tax profit.
+In this example, you would get $1 million = (1 - 0.35) x pre-tax profit.

 Subtract the company’s tax rate from 1.
 In this example, subtract 35 percent, or 0.35, from 1 to get 0.65.
-This leaves $1 million = 0.65 x pretax profit.
+This leaves $1 million = 0.65 x pre-tax profit.

-To truly get a feel for how profitable a company is, you'll need to compare that company over time.
-This simply involves putting the current period's pretax profit up against that of previous periods to determine any changes.
+To truly get a feel for how profitable a company is, you'll need to compare that company's pre-tax data over time.
+This simply involves putting the current period's pre-tax profit up against that of previous given periods to determine any changes.

 Using pre-tax data and EBITDA allows investors or lenders to apply principles of valuation regarding the financial health of a company by ignoring the tax rates, which can vary based on multiple factors, and by treating assets as continuously valuable.
 It enables and allows for a deeper examination beneath the topline of a balance sheet.

 A company or small business growing and improving its operations should theoretically increase its pre-tax profit.
 Most importantly, you'll want to continue to compare these numbers moving forward to ensure the company continues to remain profitable.